Biskey Howe is a landmark viewpoint in Bowness-on-Windermere in Cumbria.

 After hearing what a great transformation this house goes through, I couldn’t pass up an opportunity to see the house of my dreams.
 I decided to take a trip out to it during the day in order to have a browse around at the props.

 To my amazement I discovered a life-sized coffin and hearse, which were complete with its very own skeleton drivers.

-The front garden was completely transformed into a graveyard and all the gravestones were made by hand by a family member.
+The front garden was completely transformed into a graveyard and all the gravestones were made by hand from a family member.

-Whilst I was browsing at the cemetery, this black cat came hurtling down the street at me.
-(I love cats and I am a cat magnet but that’s a whole other story).
-I don’t know where this little kitty lives but they very much looked right at home in this house.
+Whilst I was browsing at the cemetery this black cat came hurtling down the street at me.
+(I love cats and I am a cat magnet but that’s a whole other story.)
+I didn’t know where this little kitty lived but they very much looked right at home in this house.

 Anyway, whilst there I discovered they open up their house two nights each year for a walk-through.
-Oh no, the decorations don’t stop at the front of the house.
-In fact a building has been constructed all the way down the driveway, which connects to the garage.
+Oh no, the decorations didn’t stop at the front of the house.
+In fact, a building had been constructed all the way down the driveway which connected to the garage.
 All the construction, carpentry and electrics are done by family members and friends who donate their time and skills to the cause.

 I returned on the second evening of the walk-through, even arriving before opening time I couldn’t believe how the queue was all the way down the street.
 The house looked even better in the dark, all lit up it was spooky.